 While working by hand is the most effective method, some healthcare practitioners have had varying success using cold laser and other methods as well.

 Typically, most neuropathies will resolve more quickly (less than 10 visits) through the use of manual methods of the soft tissues as well as joint manipulation.
 Patients who have other mechanical problems that have become chronic may take longer to treat, since they may have other functional problems due to the length of time the problems existed that are secondary to the original problem causing the neuropathy.

 You should be suspicious if the treatment is taking too long without a rational reason as to why.
 Also, if the same treatment is used over and over, doing the same thing every time, what are they treating and why?
 In most cases, problem areas should change from visit to visit and changes in the function of the body part should be noticeable from visit to visit.

 Peripheral neuropathy is not as scary as the name sounds, and with the right healthcare practitioner, most resolve relatively quickly.
 Considering most neuropathies of this sort are mechanical in nature, a mechanical solution offers the best likelihood of treatment success.
-Chiropractic doctors who have been trained in myofascial release, active release treatment or Graston technique are often a great place to start to get great advice, excellent care and a good result, helping you avoid unnecessary testing.
-If the problem is more involved or is a more life threatening problem, your chiropractor will refer you to someone who can help you better than they can.
+Chiropractic doctors who have been trained in myofascial release, active release treatment, or the Graston technique are often a great place to start to get great advice, excellent care, and a good result, helping you avoid unnecessary testing.
+If the problem is more involved or is a more life-threatening problem, your chiropractor will refer you to someone who can help you better than they can.
 Seeing a chiropractor first can avoid unnecessary expenses and tests that may not be helpful or necessary to properly understand and diagnose the problem.